iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 # Unsolved questions
 - The naming of **light/hash/full proof** is proper and easy to understand?
+  - We provide more description and explanation associated with their namings.
 - For **full proof** level, which option do we need to implement?
     - Option 1
         - Pros